plantanapp/documentation/docs/Actions/apply-tokens.md

 ### `1.
 Calculations with Variable DoMath (Recursion =1)`

-By default the expression will only concatenate the variables and/or text from the token expression so in case we need to do some math Variables provides a token called DoMath that can solve this issue.
+Applying tokens is just replacing the placeholders inside the token expression.
+If we needed to do some arithmetic operations, we can use the built-in [DoMath](/docs/tokens/do-math) token.

 ```json